 - Use the provided wrench to help loosen as well as unthread the nuts that secure the clutch cover.
 Confirm that the chain brake is disengaged and remove the cover.

-- Liftoff the chain guard and remove the old chain if still intact.
+- Lift off the chain guard and remove the old chain is still intact.
 Align the new chain on the sprocket and the chain bar.

 - Make sure the teeth are facing towards the front end of the chain bar on the top, and away from the front end on the bottom.

 - Reposition the chain guard, reinsert the clutch cover, and then tighten the nuts.
 Lift the bar and rotate the adjustment screw clockwise until there is no slack in the chain.

 - Kickback refers to a sudden reaction that forces the bar of the saw to jump off a specific object and towards you.
 You can experience two forms of kickback: rotational or linear.

 - Rotational kickback occurs when the upper quadrant of the bar tip contacts an object during operation.
 This transfers all of the chain’s energy to the saw, which then revolves back.

 - Linear kickback occurs when the chain is pinched by wood on either side.
 The whole chainsaw can easily be thrown back towards you at full speed.